rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/nodes/_index.md

 - **Timeout**

     The amount of time drain should continue to wait before giving up.

+    >**Kubernetes Known Issue:** Currently, the [timeout setting](https://github.com/kubernetes/kubernetes/pull/64378) is not enforced while draining a node.
+This issue will be corrected as of Kubernetes 1.12.

 If there's any error related to user input, the node enters a `cordoned` state because the drain failed.
 You can either correct the input and attempt to drain the node again, or you can abort by uncordoning the node.